-For a web governance strategy to work, a transparent model must outline how to complete activities and the resources to use.
+A transparent model must outline how to complete activities and the resources to use for a web governance strategy to work.
 Clearly defined principles of web governance are of equal importance.

 Why Web Governance Is of Importance to Organizations

 The world is becoming more digital.
 An organization’s website is a central data hub for its audience and vital in communicating its brand.
-Having excellent web governance ensures an organization’s brand is protected through well-defined processes that ensure scalability, stability, and consistency.
+Excellent web governance ensures an organization’s brand is protected through well-defined processes that ensure scalability, stability, and consistency.

 Web governance establishes accountability for an organization’s digital presence, assigns roles, sets goals, and grants decision-making authority.
 In a sense, it is an insurance policy with a strategy that ensures maintenance, archival, and update work to a website has a process and precise definition of the responsibilities and roles of those involved with preserving the functional areas and integrity of a website.

 Having a set of practices and rules permits digital team management of sites and other digital content management systems to be orderly and controlled.
-Whether or not a website owner is aware, all sites have some form of web governance in place.
+Whether or not a website owner is aware, all sites have some form of web governance.